theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 XXXX (stands for a placeholder) is the name of the function group to which the custom function module Z_XTRACT_IS_REMOTE_REPORT belongs.

-Look up a report, preview und execute the report in a batch job.
+Look up a report, preview and execute the report in a batch job.

 ```
 S_RFC            RFC_TYPE=FUGR; RFC_NAME=XXXXX; ACTVT=16